natecook/jennajuby/site/content/post/acadia-national-park.md

 **Activities**

-* [Jordan Pond Trail](https://maps.app.goo.gl/6chsf7YKcnUiABqv6): This is an easy 3 mile loop around Jordan Pond, it takes about 90 minutes and has gorgeous views the whole time!
+* [Jordan Pond Trail](https://maps.app.goo.gl/6chsf7YKcnUiABqv6): This is an easy 3 mile loop around Jordan Pond, it takes about 90 minutes and has gorgeous views the whole time.
+End your walk at Jordan Pond House Restaurant and try their famous popovers!
 * [Bass Harbor Head Lighthouse](https://maps.app.goo.gl/JRfVGRujk94SeYPr5): One of the most photographed lighthouses in all of Maine, you've got to stop to see it and the beautiful surrounding coast
 * [Ship Harbor Trail](https://maps.app.goo.gl/FrAGVkWkVGAQCZVDA) & [Wonderland Trail](https://maps.app.goo.gl/YorvXA7k2WBy6aiW7): These are two easy trails, right next to each other that you can see right after the lighthouse.
 Don't skip one, they were both beautiful and unique from each other and worth doing back to back.
 * [Cadillac Mountain](https://www.nps.gov/thingstodo/drive-cadillac-mountain.htm): Drive the windy Cadillac Summit Road (don't forget to reserve your permit!) and stop at the many lookouts to see the incredible views.
 This is a must on every Acadia visitors list!